mindspore-lab/mindone/examples/opensora_pku/README.md

 > 1. Pass `--enable_time_chunk True` to allow vae decoding temporal frames as small, overlapped chunks.
 This can reduce the memory usage, which sacrificies a bit of temporal consistency.
 > 2. Seperate the inference into two stages.
 In stage 1, please run inference with `--save_latents`.
 This will save some `.npy` files in the output directory.
 Then in stage 2, please run the same inference script with `--decode_latents`.
 The generated videos will be saved in the output directory.

-If you want to run a multi-device inference, e.g., 8 cards, please use `msrun` and pass `--use_parallel=True` to the above command.
+If you want to run a multi-device inference, e.g., 8 cards, please use `msrun` and pass `--use_parallel=True` as the example below:

 ```bash
 # 8 NPUs